Impact Design is a systemic design and methodological production method for society challenge solutions with positive, high-impact.

 3.3 | The SCS is developed and produced by qualified personnel, under quality standards and compliance with research and science knowledge. | 3.
 KNOWLEDGE |

 3.4 | Quality materials, resources and services are used.
+SCS development and industrial design serves to maximise the long-term impact.
 Using unsustainable and cheap materials and resources to reduce production costs is not the only or primary focus. | 4.
 RESOURCES 5.
 PRODUCTION COSTS |

 3.5 | Risk minimisation measures are effective (consumer & user protection, mediation and other dispute-settlement mechanisms etc.). | 6.
 RISK |